Tiling bijections between paths and Brauer diagrams: Introduction

 \section{Introduction}

 Consider the double factorial sequence, given by $S_n=(2n-1)!!=(2n-1)(2n-3)\cdots 1$.
 The sequence begins:

-There are many important sequences of sets whose terms have cardinalities given by this sequence (see~\ref{p:dfexamples1} and~\ref{p:dfexamples2} for a short review).
+There are many important sequences of sets whose terms have cardinalities given by this sequence (see, for example, entry A001147 of~\cite{sloane09}).
 The `abstract' challenge is, given a pair of such sequences, to find bijections between the $n$th terms in each sequence that are \emph{natural} in the sense that they can be described for all $n$ simultaneously.
 We consider here Brauer diagrams (pair partitions of $2n$ objects) and \overhang\ paths (certain walks on a rectangular grid).

-A striking example of a natural bijection, for the sequence of Catalan numbers, is the bijection between Temperley-Lieb diagrams (non-crossing pair partitions) and Dyck paths (see e.g.~\cite{stantonwhite86}), given by `tiling':
+A striking example of a natural bijection, for the sequence of Catalan numbers, is the bijection between Temperley-Lieb diagrams (non-crossing pair partitions) and Dyck paths (see e.g.~\cite{stantonwhite86}), given by `tiling'.
+Recall that a Dyck path is a non-collapsing path in the upper half-plane starting at the origin in which each step increases the $x$-coordinate by $1$ and changes the $y$-coordinate by $\pm 1$, here with a specified end-point on the $x$-axis.
+Here is an example of a tiling of a Dyck path giving rise to a Temperley-Lieb diagram:

 See Sections~\ref{s:tilemap} and~\ref{s:TLtile} for more details.

 The Dyck path basis of standard modules over the Temperley-Lieb algebra~\cite{temperleylieb71} lends itself to the construction of Young's orthogonal form for such modules.
 The Young tableau realisation of Specht modules plays a similar role for the symmetric group algebra and the Hecke algebra.
 From this one is able to read off the `unitarisable' part of the representation theory of the algebra in question for $q$ a root of unity --- that is, the simple modules appearing in Potts tensor space~\cite[\S8.2]{Martin91}.
 This is much harder to do using the Temperley-Lieb diagrams themselves, where the necessary combinatorial information is completely obscure.
 In fact, the Temperley-Lieb diagrams define instead the fundamental {\em integral} form of the corresponding modules.
 Therefore, the bijection between Temperley-Lieb diagrams and Dyck paths provides a good example of an interesting bijection from a representation theory perspective.